Guayana, Venezuela: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be sure to find the correct kind.
-The vast majority of adapters available online are simply plug changers and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most places.
+A plug adapter that supports outlet types A and B. Be sure to choose the correct type.
+The majority of adapters on sale are just plug changers and require your electronics to adjust the voltage themselves.
+If your devices can't do that they could burn up.
+This one should be sufficient for most places.

 Make your flight more comfortable with an airplane phone mount